-When we think of nurses, we often think of clinics, hospital floors, emergency rooms and rehab centers, but many other settings also require nurses and their specialized expertise.
-One type of nurse who works in a more unique setting is the flight nurse.
+The online Bachelor of Science in Nursing (BSN) program from The University of Texas at Arlington (UTA) prepares students to work in a variety of nurse roles and settings.
+When we think of nurses, we often think of clinics, hospital floors, emergency rooms and rehab centers, but many other settings also require nurses with specialized expertise.
+One type of nurse who works in a more unique environment is the flight nurse.

 Flight nurses provide care for patients who range in age from birth to the final stages of life.
 They assess patients, administer medications and use equipment to stabilize patients during medical crises.
 Many of the patients they help are dealing with life-threatening trauma, so this is a type of intensive care nursing.